The site

 The importance of preserving the knowledge on traditional techniques of construction will be underlined by a hands-on workshop during which the participants will learn the basics of the traditional technique of construction of dry stone walls, an important example of methods in which heritage can be used as a tool to create a more sustainable relationship between human civilisation and its living spaces.
 The work will be guided by a stone mason specialised on dry stone walls and traditional masonry techniques and will be supporting the ongoing work that European Heritage Volunteers has been carrying out in the UNESCO World Heritage site “Classical Weimar” since 2012.

-The training course will take place from May, 30th, to June, 5th, 2023 and is organised by European Heritage Volunteers, in cooperation with Klassik Stiftung Weimar – Weimar Classic Foundation and Institute Heritage Studies.
+The training course was organised by European Heritage Volunteers, in cooperation with Klassik Stiftung Weimar – Weimar Classic Foundation and Institute Heritage Studies.

-Due to the shorter duration participants pay a contribution to the European Heritage Volunteers Programme of only 75 €; the additional fee for courses and projects in big cities remains 30 €.
+Due to the shorter duration participants paid a contribution to the European Heritage Volunteers Programme of only 75 €; the additional fee for courses and projects in big cities remains 30 €.

 European Heritage Volunteers